JamesLongman/Squad-Mortar-Calculator-IOS/README.md

 IOS App: Mortar calculator for the video game Squad

-There are a few websites out there with mortar calculators and even an android app but unfortunately there was no IOS app and many people including myself wanted one so I created it myself.
-This is the first IOS app I have made and my first time using Swift or
-Xcode so contributions are definitely welcome there is certainly a lot that can be improved on I am sure.
+There are a few websites out there with mortar calculators and even an android app but unfortunately there was no IOS app and many people including myself wanted one so here it is!
+This is the first IOS app I have made and my first time using Swift or Xcode so contributions are definitely welcome there is certainly a lot that can be improved on I am sure.

 ## How it works